All posts

 ChatGPT App for cooking recipes.

-TL;DR: Install sunpeak, scaffold a project, create a React component, add a simulation file with mock data, and run the inspector.
+TL;DR: Scaffold a project with npx sunpeak new, create a React component, add a simulation file with mock data, and run the inspector.
 You will have a working ChatGPT App on localhost in 5 minutes, no paid account required.

 A ChatGPT App is a web application that renders inside ChatGPT’s UI.
-When ChatGPT calls a tool, instead of dumping the result as plain text, your app renders it as real interactive UI: cards, forms, charts, whatever you build with React.
+When ChatGPT calls a tool, instead of returning the result as plain text, your app renders it as interactive UI: cards, forms, charts, whatever you build with React.
+Under the hood, ChatGPT Apps use the MCP Apps open standard, so the same app also runs on Claude, Goose, VS Code, and other MCP-compatible hosts.

 ChatGPT can recommend recipes, but it can only describe them as text.
 With a ChatGPT App, that same recipe becomes a structured card with prep times, a clickable ingredient list, and numbered steps.
 The difference between a wall of text and something people actually want to use.